 But “breast was best.”
 EVERYONE knew that.
 It had been drummed into me.

 So I soldiered on.
 Even though deep down inside I knew my baby wasn’t getting enough food.
-In my desire to give my child the very best I had made a very common parenting mistakes.
+In my desire to give my child the very best I had made one of the most common mistakes parents make.

 One evening in utter desperation I did the unthinkable.
 I went out to buy a bottle and some formula.
 Once he got used to the bottle my hungry child practically inhaled that formula.
 Then we both slept for hours.

 They tell you that if you suddenly stop breastfeeding it will quickly become very painful.
 But that wasn’t the case with me.
-I felt no discomfort.
-No pain.
-Nada.
+I felt no discomfort and no pain.
+Then it hit me.
 I simply wasn’t producing any milk.

 No wonder my son had been so hungry.